rio-labs/rio/rio/snippets/snippet-files/howtos/howto-get-value-from-child-component.md

         ...
 ```

-Common use cases for attachments:
+Common use cases for attachments are:

+- **Database connections**: Attach a database connection to the session, so that
+  all components can access it.

-- **User authentication**: When the user logs in, attach the user's information
+- **User authentication**: When the user logs in, attach the logged in user's
-  to the session.
-This way, every component always knows which user it's talking
+  name and id to the session.
+This way, every component always knows which user
-  to.
+  it's talking to.

-- **Per-user Settings**: Rio has special support for
+- **Per-user Settings**: Any classes which inherit from `rio.UserSettings` will
+  be stored persistentnly on the user's device.
+This means they'll still be
+  present when the user visits your app again later.

+  Please note that some countries have strict laws about storing user data.
+You
+  might have to ask for the user's consent before storing any data on their
+  device.
+Please do some research on this topic before implementing user
+  settings.